PASQUALE PALUMBO HOME PAGE

 (research activity developed at the BioMatLab of IASI, located at the Policlinico Gemelli Hospital)

-• Pharmacokinetics and pharmacodynamics: the apparent permeability coefficient is widely used for the screening of the absorption characteristics (absorption is larger than permeation, and includes disintegration, dissolution, etc.) of new candidate drugs, and is routinely obtained from in vitro or ex vivo experiments.
+• The apparent permeability index.
+The apparent permeability coefficient is widely used for the screening of the absorption characteristics (absorption is larger than permeation, and includes disintegration, dissolution, etc.) of new candidate drugs, and is routinely obtained from in vitro or ex vivo experiments.
 A classical example, widely used in the pharmaceutical industry is the in vitro Caco-2 cell culture model.
 The index is defined as the initial flux of compound through the membrane (normalized by membrane surface area and donor concentration) and is typically computed by adapting a straight line to the initial portion of the recorded amounts in the receiver compartment, possibly disregarding the first few points when lagging of the transfer process through the membrane is evident.
 Modelling the transfer process via a two-compartmental system yields an immediate analogue of the common Papp, as the initial slope of the receiver quantity, but the two-compartment model is often inappropriate for reproducing observations.
 A three-compartment model, describing the cellular layer as well as donor and receiver compartments, represents the kinetics far better, but has the disadvantage of having always zero initial flow rate to the receiver compartment: in these circumstances the direct analogue of the Papp index may not be computed.
 In R[11] an alternative definition of an apparent permeability index (PPapp) is proposed for three-compartment models, and is shown to reduce to the classical formulation as the cellular layer's volume tends towards zero.
 This index characterizes the intrinsic permeability of the membrane to the compound under investigation, can be directly computed in a completely observer-independent fashion from the model parameter values, and reduces to the usual Papp when the linear two-compartment description is sufficient to describe the kinetics.

 PUBLICATIONS ON INTERNATIONAL JOURNALS